 Another hot, boozy beverage popular throughout Russia, black tea and balsam is similar to a Hot Toddy.
-The drink is a simple combination of brewed black tea and a spirit, usually Rigas Black Balsam, a Latvian liqueur with an herbaceous flavor similar to Fernet Branca that became popular in Eastern Europe during Soviet rule, Kuzin explains.
-You can find the drink throughout Russia at ryumochnaya, “cheap, unpretentious vodka places” that were especially popular in the Soviet Union, he says.
-In Latvia, people also mix balsam with hot coffee or black currant juice.
+The drink is a simple combination of brewed black tea and a spirit, usually Rigas Black Balsam, a Latvian liqueur with an herbaceous flavor similar to Fernet Branca that became popular in Eastern Europe during Soviet rule, Egor Kuzin (of St. Petersburg’s Brimborium) said.

 The term “grog” (not to be confused with the Nordic mulled wine, “glogg”) has been applied to a few different alcoholic beverages in its time.
 Originally, it was a catchall term for any liquor cut with water.
-But by the 1700s, when rum was becoming more and more popular, the word increasingly referred to the mix of rum, hot water, citrus, and sugar that helped keep British sailors warm, Beaudin says, and that’s the drink most of us know as grog today.
+But by the 1700s, when rum was becoming more and more popular, the word increasingly referred to the mix of rum, hot water, citrus, and sugar that helped keep British sailors warm, Emilie Beaudin said, and that’s the drink most of us know as grog today.

 No longer just for sailors, the drink is popular in Germany and Sweden, and it’s also a hit in France and Belgium where it’s sometimes mixed with tea.
 Try it at Saaldeck, a café in Berlin, or look for it at Christmas markets throughout Europe.